sedol1339/files/abstracts.md

 Lu, Y., Zhong, A., Li, Q., & Dong, B. (2017).
 Beyond Finite Layer Neural Networks: Bridging Deep Architectures and Numerical Differential Equations. arXiv, 1710.10121.
 Retrieved from https://arxiv.org/abs/1710.10121v3

 Ma, S., Bassily, R., & Belkin, M. (2017).
 The Power of Interpolation: Understanding the Effectiveness of SGD in Modern Over-parametrized Learning. arXiv, 1712.06559.
 Retrieved from https://arxiv.org/abs/1712.06559v3

+Mahsereci, M., Balles, L., Lassner, C., & Hennig, P. (2017).
+Early Stopping without a Validation Set. arXiv, 1703.09580.
+Retrieved from https://arxiv.org/abs/1703.09580v3

+    - We propose a cheap and scalable early stopping criterion based on local statistics of the gradients
+    - It does not require a validation set, thus enabling the optimizer to use all available training data
+    - We test on linear and MLP models

 Molchanov, D., Ashukha, A., & Vetrov, D. (2017).
 Variational Dropout Sparsifies Deep Neural Networks. arXiv, 1701.05369.
 Retrieved from https://arxiv.org/abs/1701.05369v3